psuhana/data-analyst-portfolio/marketplace-sql-analytics/README.md

-# Marketplace SQL Analytics — Chennai Food Delivery Case Study
+# Marketplace SQL Analytics: Chennai Food Delivery Case Study

 This project is an end-to-end SQL analytics case study built using a synthetic but realistic **food delivery marketplace dataset** (inspired by Zomato, Swiggy, Blinkit).